-Level I Prerequisites: (MUS 233 and MUS 236) minimum grade of "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: MUS 233 and MUS 236 minimum grade "C", No Basic Skills prerequisite

-This course is designed to introduce students to proper finger-style techniques by focusing on the Classical guitar approach.
+This course is designed to introduce students to proper finger-style techniques by focusing on the classical guitar approach.
 Techniques include proper left and right hand position, tone, dynamics, phrasing and meter.
 Students will be introduced to short preludes and etudes to further develop technique.
 A nylon string classical guitar is recommended.